rjwats/esp8266-react/README.md

 #### Configuring the dev proxy

-The interface has a development environment which is enabled when running the development server using `npm start`.
+The interface has a development environment which is enabled when running the development server using `npm run dev`.
 The [package.json](interface/package.json) file defines the location of the services which the development server will proxy.
 This is defined by the "proxy" propery, which will need to be change to the the IP address or hostname of the device running the firmware.

 ```json
 "proxy": "http://192.168.0.77"